OddMattHatt3r/AI4ALL/README.md

 ## Technologies Used

-- **Python**: Core programming language for developing the application.
+**Python**: Core programming language for developing the application.
-- **TensorFlow/Keras**: Utilized for building and training the CNN models.
+**PyTorch**: Utilized for building and training the CNN models.
-- **Librosa**: Used for audio processing and generating spectrograms.
+**Torchaudio**: Used for audio processing and generating spectrograms.
-- **NumPy and Pandas**: Employed for data manipulation and analysis.
+**NumPy and Pandas**: Employed for data manipulation and analysis.
-- **Matplotlib**: Utilized for visualizing the spectrograms and model performance metrics.
+**Matplotlib**: Utilized for visualizing the spectrograms and model performance metrics.

+## Current Status

+The project is currently unfinished, with the following components under development:

+1. **Dataset Preparation**: Additional data collection and preprocessing, including handling truncated and corrupt files.
+2. **Model Training**: Further refinement of the CNN model, including hyperparameter tuning and extended training epochs.
+3. **Evaluation Metrics**: Implementation of more comprehensive evaluation metrics to assess model performance.
+4. **User Interface**: Development of a user-friendly interface for easy interaction with the model.
+5. **Deployment**: Setting up the model for deployment in a production environment, including potential integration with web services or mobile applications.

+## Contributing

+We welcome contributions from the community.
+Please fork the repository and submit a pull request with detailed information about the changes.
+For significant modifications, open an issue to discuss your ideas before implementation.

 ## Acknowledgments